 Brudis & Associates, Inc. (BAI) was responsible for structural design for the replacement bridge, including foundations and abutments.
-The replacement structure was widened to accommodate a minimum 24-ft. wide open section roadway with traffic barrier, and the span length was increased to improve bridge hydraulic performance.
+BAI widened the replacement structure to accommodate a minimum 24-ft. wide open section roadway with traffic barrier and increased the span length to improve bridge hydraulic performance.

-Structural Design: The new structure was designed using LRFD Bridge Design Specifications for HL-93 load, including ratings for Maryland Legal Vehicles (H15, HS20, Type 3, Type 4 and 3S2) and Harford County fire truck loads.
+BAI designed the new structure using LRFD Bridge Design Specifications for HL-93 load, including ratings for Maryland Legal Vehicles (H15, HS20, Type 3, Type 4 and 3S2) and Harford County fire truck loads.
 The replacement structure was designed using innovative construction methods including Geosynthetic Reinforced Soil (GRS) – Integrated Bridge System (IBS) technology, which utilizes alternating layers of compacted granular fill material and geotextile reinforcement to provide support for the bridge abutments, and prestressed concrete slab and deck overlay superstructure.
-The replacement structure design provides reduced construction time and costs, and was designed to be constructed by county forces using common equipment and materials.
+The replacement structure design provides reduced construction time and costs and was designed to be constructed by county forces using common equipment and materials.

 BAI was responsible for providing GPS survey control since the project was in a remote rural area, field topographic mapping, stream cross sections, metes and bounds survey, and right of way/easement plats.
 Geotechnical engineering services included soil borings, laboratory testing, and geotechnical analysis and report for the design of the replacement structure foundations.

 BAI designed the replacement structure approach roadways including horizontal and vertical alignment, according to AASHTO sight distance criteria for a minimum 35 MPH design speed.
 The plans also included traffic safety barriers, cross sections, pavement details, and drainage.

 Hydraulic, SWM, Erosion & Sediment Control, & Environmental: